Rassakia/Rassakia/README.md

 - 👋 Hi, I’m @Rassakia
-- 👀 I’m interested in learning web development
+- 👀 I’m interested in learning web development and Data Analysis
-- 🌱 I’m currently learning HTML,CSS AND JS
+- 🌱 I’m currently learning HTML,CSS, PYHTON, R, AND JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on WhatsApp+2349031191906